 A. SUMMARY OF ADMINISTRATIVE PROCEDURE

-c.
-Substantiation - The employee must supply the employer with detailed expense records as would be required if he/she had to substantiate a business expense deduction on his/her own personal tax return.
+b.
+Substantiated - The employee must supply the employer with detailed expense records as would be required if he/she had to substantiate a business expense deduction on his/her own personal tax return.
 In the case of business meals, date, place, amount, applicable receipts, names of persons accompanying employee, and business purpose must be documented.

 USNH will avoid income tax withholding on cash advances and expense reimbursements by meeting all requirements for an Accountable Plan and insisting that all employees comply with these requirements.

-e.
-Responsibilities of Employees Requesting Advances - Employees failing to return unused USNH cash advances and/or proper substantiation within 10 business days will be subject to payroll deduction of the amount unreturned/unsubstantiated after adequate written reminders have been given to the employee.
-Employees with outstanding advances are not eligible to receive additional advances for other business purposes.
+c.
+Unspent Advances Must Be Returned - All unspent or unsubstantiated advances for travel and other business expenses must be returned to the USNH Travel coordinator or the Campus Travel Manager, BSC Director or designee with proper substantiation within 10 business days after completion of the related trip.
+Employees failing to return unused USNH cash advances or proper substantiation within 10 business days will be subject to payroll deduction for the amount not returned or unsubstantiated after adequate written reminders have been given to the employee.
+Employees with outstanding advances are not eligible to receive additional advances until any outstanding advances are cleared.

 B. DETAILED OPERATING PROCEDURES